 The patient was Keith Strand, then 13, the son of Dr. Andy Strand, Olson’s longest-serving lab colleague at Fred Hutch.

 The scan, performed in May 2000, showed Keith had a Wilms tumor, a form of kidney cancer.
 Almost immediately, that diagnosis fueled a new relationship between the Strand family and Olson, a renowned brain cancer researcher.
-In the coming months, he would become equal parts close friend, compassionate co-worker and trusted medical adviser.
+In the coming months, he would become equal parts close friend, compassionate co-worker, and trusted medical advisor.

 “We were lucky we could do that with Jim,” said Andy Strand, who began working with Olson in 1997.
 “Sure, I could read (the medical literature) and it could describe the treatment to me.
 But I could also call up Jim and say, ‘What’s the real story here?’
 We were able to tap that expertise and get some reassurance.”

 Later, Keith would become Olson’s medical inspiration.
 First, however, there was a disease to treat.

 At the time, Keith was about to graduate from eighth grade.
 A surgeon removed his left kidney.
 Olson quickly transferred Keith’s care to Dr. Russ Geyer, an oncologist at Seattle Children’s.
 Keith’s treatment during the spring and summer of 2000 consisted of what Keith later described as a “pretty light regimen of chemo,” administered via an injection at an outpatient clinic.

 In January 2001, however, the cancer recurred.
 Tests showed it had metastasized to Keith’s lungs.
 The next recommended treatment would be far more rigorous.
 He faced multiple radiation-therapy treatments from neck to hip.
 And he would be admitted to Children’s Hospital every other week for alternating three- and five-day stays.
 During those stretches, he’d receive constant chemotherapy through a port.